Carl Nelson Gorman: Early life and education

-His western education began at the Rehoboth Mission School in Rehoboth, New Mexico; an American Indian boarding school where was punished for speaking the Navajo language.
+Gorman's western education began at the Rehoboth Mission School in Rehoboth, New Mexico; an American Indian boarding school where he was punished for speaking the Navajo language.
 His father removed him from the school and enrolled him in the Albuquerque Indian School in Albuquerque, New Mexico where he excelled at sports including boxing and football.

 Career

-In April 1942, Gorman was one of 29 Navajo men recruited by the United States Marine Corps to create a Code based on the Navajo language.
-The Navajo Code Talkers fought and deployed the code in every campaign from Guadalcanal through the Occupation of Japan.
-Gorman served in four campaigns: Guadalcanal, Saipan, Tinian, Tarawa.
+In April 1942, Gorman was one of 29 Navajo men recruited by the United States Marine Corps to create a code based on the Navajo language.
+The Navajo code talkers fought and deployed the code in every campaign from Guadalcanal through the Occupation of Japan.
+Gorman served in four campaigns: Guadalcanal, Saipan, Tinian, and Tarawa.
 The Navajo code was formally developed and modeled on the Joint Army/Navy Phonetic Alphabet that uses agreed-upon English words to represent letters or other meanings.
 The Japanese were never able to crack the Navajo-based encryption.
 In 1945, Gorman was honorably discharged as Private First Class.

 After the war, Gorman studied art at the Otis Art Institute (now Otis College of Art and Design), on the G.I.
 Bill.
-In 1949, Gorman was worked as an illustrator in Los Angeles, including technical illustration work for Douglas Aircraft Company.
+In 1949, Gorman was working as an illustrator in Los Angeles, including technical illustration work for Douglas Aircraft Company.

 In 1950, he joined the faculty at UC Davis, where he remained until 1973.
 Gorman helped in the formation of the Native American Studies Department, as well as in the creation of a Native American art studio workshop.
 In 1969, the Native American Studies Department at UC Davis was formed under the name Tehcumseh Center, Gorman was one of the first faculty working alongside Jack D. Forbes, and David Risling, Jr. Sarah V. Hutchison joined the faculty in 1970, and George Longfish joined in 1973.

 Gorman used traditional Navajo motifs in his visual art practice.

 Around 1973, Gorman and his wife Mary moved to Gallup, New Mexico where he worked on many community-based projects; including directing the Navajo Arts and Crafts Guild, he founded the Navajo Code Talkers Association, worked on an oral history project with Navajo elders, and taught classes at both Navajo Community College (now Diné College) and University of New Mexico-Gallup.